Japan-Daisy-Consortium/translations/README.md

-# translations
-A collections of translation in EPUB/DAISY specifications.
+# A collections of translation in EPUB/DAISY specifications.

 ## EPUB